 Some recent headlines have focused on a judge’s rejection of FES’s restructuring plan, based on concerns that the plan would allow the utility’s parent company FirstEnergy Corp. to escape liability for environmental cleanups at coal and nuclear plants that now face retirement.

 Sitrick & Company worked on the launch of the Ohio Clean Energy Jobs Alliance last fall, and helped to draft thank you notes to Richard Cordray and Mike DeWine after the candidates for governor met with FES officials before the election.

-Over $725,000 to other outside lobbying and communications firms
+Over $1.25 million to five other outside lobbying and communications firms

-FES paid $541,181 to the Dewey Square Group last year for services described in another bankruptcy filing:
+FES has paid $807,378 to the Dewey Square Group for fees and expenses related to services described in another bankruptcy filing: